giocomai/quackingllama/README.md

 #> [1] "Unity in Diversity, Progress through Inclusion"
 #>
 #> $description
 #> [1] "Aurora Wynter is a charismatic and visionary leader who has captivated the hearts of her people.
 Born into a family of modest means, she rose to prominence as a grassroots activist, fighting for social justice and equality.
-Her unwavering commitment to these values has earned her the respect and admiration of her constituents.
-With a warm smile and an infectious laugh, Aurora exudes confidence and compassion, inspiring those around her to work towards a brighter future."
+Her unwavering commitment to these values has earned her the respect and admiration of her constituents."
 ```

 Having the response in a structured format allows for easily storing